Jam band: Late 1960s–1970s: The Dead and the Allmans

-1980-1999: Deadheads
+1980–1999: Deadheads

+In the mid-1980s and early-1990s, the bands Phish, moe., Edie Brickell & New Bohemians, Blues Traveler, Ozric Tentacles, Widespread Panic, Dave Matthews Band, Bela Fleck and the Flecktones, Spin Doctors, The String Cheese Incident, Col. Bruce Hampton and the Aquarium Rescue Unit, Medeski Martin & Wood, The Black Crowes, Leftover Salmon, The Samples, Galactic, əkoostik hookah, and Lettuce, began touring with jam band-style concerts.
+Their popularity increased in the early 1990s.

-The eventual heirs to "Shakedown Street" fan culture, Phish, formed in 1983 at the University of Vermont.
+Phish formed in 1983 at the University of Vermont.
 They solidified their lineup in 1985 and began their career with a few Grateful Dead songs in their repertoire.
-The party atmosphere of Grateful Dead shows drew in a new generation of fans, especially after they released "Touch of Grey" which became a hit song on MTV in 1987.
-They eventually began playing football stadiums, where fans turned the parking lots into campgrounds.
+The Grateful Dead released "Touch of Grey" which became a hit song on MTV in 1987.
+They eventually began playing football stadiums.

-In the mid-1980s and early-1990s, the bands such as Phish, Hawkwind, moe., Edie Brickell & New Bohemians, Blues Traveler, Ozric Tentacles, Widespread Panic, Dave Matthews Band, Bela Fleck and the Flecktones, Spin Doctors, The String Cheese Incident, Medeski Martin & Wood, The Black Crowes, Leftover Salmon, Mushroom(band), and Galactic began touring with jam band-style concerts.
-Their popularity increased in the early 1990s.
 Widespread Panic originated when Michael Houser and John Bell started playing together.
 In 1986, after Todd Nance and Dave Schools joined them, the band played their first show as "Widespread Panic".
 Blues Traveler and Spin Doctors - formed and fronted by school friends John Popper and Chris Barron, respectively - regularly performed at the jam band-friendly venue Wetlands Preserve in New York City.
+In 1991 Dave Matthews, together with jazz musicians Carter Beauford and LeRoi Moore, formed a trio which - after Stefan Lessard joined them - became the first iteration of the Dave Matthews Band.

 Improvisations have taken a backseat to more polished material, which may be due to their crossover commercial successes, MTV videos, and mainstream radio airplay.
-Most notable in pre-jam band history was the obvious influence of the Grateful Dead.
+In the mid nineties, Dave Matthews band achieved commercial success and won a Grammy for Best Rock Performance with the song "So Much To Say".
 By the end of the decade, Phish had signed a recording contract with Elektra Records, and transformed from a New England/Northeast-based band into a national touring band (see: Colorado '88).
-While they may not have had Phish's commercial success, "With its fusion of southern rock, jazz, and blues, Widespread Panic has earned renown as one of America's best live bands.
-They have often appeared in Pollstar's "Concert Pulse" chart of the top fifty bands on the road, and they have performed more than 150 live dates a year."
+With its fusion of southern rock, jazz, and blues, Widespread Panic has earned renown for appearing multiple times in Pollstar's "Concert Pulse" chart of the top fifty bands on the road, and they have performed more than 150 live dates a year."